dnt0n/tp/docs/DeveloperGuide.md

 2. `LogicManager` delegates to `ViewPaymentCommandParser` to parse the argument (the target member index).
 3. The parser validates the index and constructs a `ViewPaymentCommand`.
 4. `ViewPaymentCommand#execute(model)` retrieves the current list of members via `model.getFilteredPersonList()`.
-5. The target `Member` is resolved from the displayed list, and the member’s `getPayments()` is invoked to fetch their payments.
+5. The target `Person` is resolved from the displayed list, and the member’s `getPayments()` is invoked to fetch their payments.
 6. A `CommandResult` containing a **summary string** (e.g., a header and/or count) is returned to the UI.
 7. The UI **renders the list of payments** for the selected member.